genderev/scaling-workbook/README.md

 # scaling-workbook
-Lessons from systems engineering and DevOps on the art of scaling.
+Lessons on the art of scaling.

 ## Design